 Throughout your career, you have faced a number of talented men and a couple of women.
 Was there one match that flew under the radar that fans wouldn’t likely know, an underrated match in your estimation?

 Competing for the NWA was your first television appearance in some time.
-How has competing, even briefly, for a promotion with such a rich history has been, and are there plans to compete with them in the future?
+How has competing, even briefly, for a promotion with such a rich history has been?
+Are there plans to compete with them in the future?

-Nick (Aldis) did a five-minute open challenge at the top of one of the shows, and a bunch of guys came out and he squashed them all within a few minutes.
-Then, I come out because I was in the area, so I took up the challenge and not everyone was lasting five minutes, and no one was beating him.
+PJ Black: Nick (Aldis) did a five-minute open challenge at the top of one of the shows.
+A bunch of guys came out and he squashed them all within a few minutes.
+Then, I come out because I was in the area.
+I took up the challenge and not everyone was lasting five minutes.
+No one was beating him.
 So, I get a full title match at an upcoming show, it will probably be at an ROH TV taping or something.
-NWA doesn’t have their own brand or TV show, they have their own Youtube show, the Ten pounds of Gold, and I like what they are doing with it there.
+NWA doesn’t have their own brand or TV show.
+They have their own Youtube show, the Ten pounds of Gold.
+I like what they are doing with it there.
 With all these promotions and territories, trying to make an old school territory.

-As for additional working dates with NWA, I definitely have the championship match scheduled, and we have a couple of dates to hold open, nothing is set in stone, but it will happen.
+As for additional working dates with NWA, I definitely have the championship match scheduled.
+We have a couple of dates to hold open, nothing is set in stone, but it will happen.
 I know it’s going to happen and told them I would be open to working more dates for them.
-I like what they are doing with the branding, and now that they have the classic old school NWA belt that is cool.
-As a kid, you remember the belt that Ric Flair had that Dusty Rhodes had that for me was the coolest era in wrestling and for me to be a part of that is pretty amazing.
+I like what they are doing with the branding.
+Now that they have the classic old school NWA belt that is cool.
+As a kid, you remember the belt that Ric Flair and Dusty Rhodes had.
+For me was the coolest era in wrestling and for me to be a part of that is pretty amazing.

 With a degree in sports science, what plans might you have after your career comes to an end?

 I could always go back to it if I got injured and had to retire from wrestling.
-But I actually got an opportunity to start a few businesses with my girlfriend, I started a few online shops that I hope will be very sustainable in the next few months and hopefully will be fun projects that will provide some money later on.
-I turned one shop into a wrestling shop, it started off as a wrestling merchandise shop and turned into a pop culture shop.
+But I actually got an opportunity to start a few businesses with my girlfriend.
+I started a few online shops that I hope will be very sustainable in the next few months.
+Hopefully will be fun projects that will provide some money later on.
+I turned one shop into a wrestling shop.
+It started off as a wrestling merchandise shop and turned into a pop culture shop.
 I invested into a lot of new startup, so why not?
 If my body says that I have had enough of wrestling, maybe I can move forward with this.
 But I think I have a few more years in wrestling left.

-Was there anything you would like to promote, make fans aware of or encourage as it relates to PJ Black for 2018 and beyond?
+Was there anything you would like to promote?
+Anything you would like to make fans aware of or encourage?
+As it relates to PJ Black for 2018 and beyond?

-All information is on my website.
-If you go to www.darewolf.me you can find some cool merchandise on there, you can find links to my social media.
+PJ Black: All information is on my website.
+If you go to www.darewolf.me you can find some cool merchandise on there.
+You can find links to my social media.
 Youtube, there is a bunch of cool things there.
 Lots of my favorite independent matches on are there and are uploaded to the channel.
-Some of my favorite skydiving and base-jumping videos are on there, a lot of stuff on there shot with GoPro, all that stuff is on there too.
+Some of my favorite skydiving and base-jumping videos are on there.
+A lot of stuff on there shot with GoPro, all that stuff is on there too.
 But everything, all the links are on darewolf.me.